RECOMB-Privacy/recomb-privacy.github.io/_paper-calls/RECOMB-Privacy-CfP.md

 #### Topics
 ---
 Topics of interest include, but are not limited to:
-* **Privacy attacks and risk analysis**: Examining privacy risks (e.g., re-identification) associated with biological or other health-related data, such as genomes, molecular profiles, and clinical data.
+* **Privacy attacks and risk identification**: Examining privacy risks (e.g., re-identification) associated with biological or other health-related data, such as genomes, molecular profiles, and clinical data.
 * **Frameworks for balancing privacy and utility**: Designing frameworks that balance the need to safeguard privacy with the goal of enabling scientific progress.
-* **Secure computation**: Methods for analyzing sensitive biomedical data while preserving privacy via cryptography or other related techniques.
+* **Secure computation algorithms**: Methods for analyzing sensitive biomedical data while preserving privacy via cryptography or other related techniques.
 * **Privacy-preserving data release**: Methods for releasing private datasets while minimizing risks to individuals.
 * **Trustworthy system design**: Techniques for enhancing trust in secure biomedical data ecosystems (e.g., verifiable computation).
 * **Incentive mechanisms**: Frameworks for aligning the interests of various stakeholders in biomedicine to promote secure data sharing.
+* **Privacy-preserving machine learning**: Methods that enable training, evaluation, and deployment of machine learning models on sensitive biomedical data while preserving individual privacy and/or model security.
+* **Privacy evaluation and benchmarking**: Metrics, benchmarks, and experimental methods for evaluating privacy risks, utility loss, and robustness of techniques in biomedical settings.
+* **Human factors and usability**: Understanding how researchers, clinicians, and patients interact with privacy-preserving systems, and designing usable interfaces.
+* **Applied cryptography for biomedicine**: Advances in cryptographic techniques and protocols tailored to biomedical and health data settings, addressing tasks such as secure data storage and access, identity and consent management, key management, secure aggregation, and other real-world biomedical workflows.

 ---
 #### Key Dates